APOEL Futsal: History

 APOEL's futsal team was formed in 2012 as APOEL City Futsal F.S.C., after APOEL board came to an agreement with City Futsal F.S.C. to take their place in the Cypriot First Division for the 2012–13 season.
 The team had a successful first season, finishing fourth in the league and reaching the semi-finals of the cup.
 One year after its establishment, the club was renamed to APOEL.

 In the 2013–14 season, the team achieved their first domestic double, winning both the season's Cypriot First Division and the Cypriot Cup, their first two major trophies after only two years of existence as a futsal club.
 The next season (2014–15), APOEL became double winners for second year in a row, after winning again the Cypriot First Division and the Cypriot Cup.
 During the 2015–16 season, APOEL achieved a historical domestic treble by winning all the Cypriot competitions trophies, the league, the cup and the super cup.

+APOEL Futsal returned to winning ways by claiming its 7th championship in the 2025–26 season, defeating AEL Limassol 3–0 in the final.